Visa policy of the Marshall Islands

-Visitors to the Marshall Islands must obtain a visa in advance unless they come from one of the visa exempt countries or countries whose citizens are eligible for a visa on arrival.
+Visitors to the Marshall Islands must obtain a visa unless they are citizens from one of the visa-exempt countries or citizens who may obtain a visa on arrival.

+All visitors must have a passport valid for at least 6 months.

 Visa policy map

-Visa free countries
+Visa exemption

-Holders of passports of the following 32 jurisdictions do not require a visa for entry to the Marshall Islands:
+Holders of passports of the following countries may enter the Marshall Islands without a visa for the following period:

 Marshall Islands signed mutual visa-waiver agreements with Saint Kitts and Nevis on 29 October 2019 and Ukraine on 28 November 2019 but they are yet to be ratified.

 Visa on arrival

-Citizens of the following 63(+1) countries and territories may obtain a visa upon arrival valid for a maximum stay of 90 days:
+Citizens of the following countries and territories may obtain a free visa on arrival for 90 days:

 Citizens of these countries are not exempted from providing Immigration with required documents to support their visa which include a recent police record and health clearance (proof of being free from HIV/AIDS and TB), they only provide these documents on arrival.

-All visitors must hold a passport valid for 6 months.

 According to Timatic, visitors wishing to travel to Kwajalein are required to hold an Entry Authorization issued by the United States Military, which can be obtained on arrival.
 However, visitors will need to travel to Ebeye at their own expense if the Entry Authorization is not ready for collection.